WING-NUS/ACL-Anthology-Codebase/README.txt

-AnthoXML2AcmCSV.rb - To convert Anthology XML to ACM CSV for reporting to ACM Portal anthoXml2acm.rb - old script, deprecated anthoXml2dblp.rb - old script, deprecated AnthoXML2DBLP.rb - To convert Anthology XML to DBLP reporting format anthoXml2html.pl - Create Anthology HTML from XML format html2xmlEntities.pl - Converts HTML entities to XML for Anthology XML format ProcessCL.rb - To capture metadata and PDFPlus files from the current issue page from the Computational Linguistics journal website.
+AnthoXML2AcmCSV.rb - To convert Anthology XML to ACM CSV for reporting to ACM Portal anthoXml2acm.rb - old script, deprecated AnthoXML2DBLPvBib.rb - To convert Anthology XML to DBLP reporting format (for use with older files without <first>, <last> tags.
+Tries to find pages in bib)
+AnthoXML2DBLPvFL.rb - To convert Anthology XML to DBLP reporting format (for use with <first>, <last> tags; doesn't handle bib file for processing pages) anthoXml2html.pl - Create Anthology HTML from XML format html2xmlEntities.pl - Converts HTML entities to XML for Anthology XML format ProcessCL.rb - To capture metadata and PDFPlus files from the current issue page from the Computational Linguistics journal website.